-With the ultimate goal of designing more contextually-relevant notification strategies to provide sufficient information while still preserving user privacy, as a first step, we sought to understand the information disclosure risks arising from notifications received when people are in the presence of others.
+With the ultimate goal of designing more contextually-relevant notification strategies, we sought to understand the information disclosure risks arising from notifications received when people are in the presence of others.
 Specifically, we ask the following research questions:

 - RQ1: How often do email notifications pose an information disclosure risk?
-I.e., How often are emails received while in the presence of others, and how often do these emails contain sensitive information? - RQ2: To what degree are people's preferences and concerns dependent on user characteristics (personal preferences, job role, etc.) versus being context-dependent with respect to the content disclosed by the notification, and the people in the room? - RQ3: To what degree can a machine-learned system anticipate information disclosure risks?
+I.e., How often are emails received while in the presence of others, and how often do these emails contain sensitive information? - RO2: To what degree are people's preferences and concerns dependent on user characteristics (personal preferences, job role, etc.) versus being context-dependent with respect to the content disclosed by the notification, and the people in the room? - RQ3: To what degree can a machine-learned system anticipate information disclosure risks?
 If such predictions are possible, what features are important?